All Posts

 | |

-Layer 1 — Route Splitting: Download regional IP ranges from APNIC or a pre-compiled list (~7,400 CIDR blocks) and add routes pointing them to the Wi-Fi gateway, bypassing the VPN tunnel.
+Layer 1 — Route Splitting: Download regional IP ranges from APNIC (~7,400 CIDR blocks for a typical country allocation) and add routes pointing them to the Wi-Fi gateway, bypassing the VPN tunnel.

 Implementation